UtahMUG/utahmug-website/_pages/about.md

 The Half-Time Coordinator runs the half-time portion of MUG meetings.
 This includes creating an activity that is engaging to provide a nice break from the typical presentation format, coordinating any necessary materials or logistics, and leading the activity during the meeting.
 The Half-Time Coordinator is nominated by the Executive Committee chair and ratified by the Executive Committee members.

+**Notetaker**

+The Notetaker documents MUG meetings by recording key discussion points, decisions, and action items.
+Notes are shared with members following meetings to ensure continuity, transparency, and reference for future discussions.
+The final notes are uploaded to the website and posted alongside each meeting’s agenda.

+**lunchiMUG Coordinator**

+The lunchiMUG Coordinator organizes informal post-meeting lunches by selecting locations and coordinating logistics.
+These gatherings provide an opportunity for continued discussion, networking, and knowledge sharing in a more casual setting following MUG meetings.

 **Members**